U.S. Attorney Slams Philadelphia DA Over 'Culture Of Disrespect For Law Enforcement'

 The tension between the two prosecutors has been brewing for months, but the dramatic confrontation between the shooter and police on Wednesday pushed McSwain, a former Marine sniper, to make his most forceful comments to date against Krasner, who was a civil rights lawyer before becoming district attorney.

-McSwain accused Krasner of creating "lawlessness" in Philadelphia, claiming that federal prosecutors have pursued 70% more violent crimes this year as a direct response to Krasner backing off prosecutions.
+McSwain accused Krasner of creating "lawlessness" in Philadelphia, claiming that federal prosecutors have pursued 70% more violent crimes this year as a direct response to Krasner's backing off prosecutions.

 "It is now time for the District Attorney and his enablers to stop making excuses for criminals.
 It is time for accountability.
 It is time to support law enforcement and to put the good people of this City first," McSwain said.